-With the recent rise in other countries of banning the breeding of certain brachycephalic breeds of dogs and cats, Animal Care Australia strongly encourages all breeders and breeding associations to improve their breeds by utilising up to date advances in technology to health check their breed through regular relevant health testing to improve the welfare, health and well-being of your dogs and cats.
+With the recent rise in other countries of banning the breeding of certain brachycephalic breeds of dogs and cats, Animal Care Australia strongly encourages all breeders and breeding

 There is scientific and veterinary research supporting the fact SOME brachycephalic breeds do suffer more from unnecessary breathing, brain-related and some spinal (vertebrae) medical conditions.
 These CAN BE reduced and potentially eradicated through responsible breeding.
 All breeders are responsible for the health and well-being of their animals - regardless of any standards that may be suggested, or lack of standards.